chasseuragace/shape_data/readme.md

 - Query geospatial data by providing latitude and longitude coordinates.
 - Retrieve attributes of administrative units that contain the specified point.
-- List the available directories and files in the server's working directory.
+- **Debug**:  List the available directories and files in the server's working directory.

 ## Getting Started